Emily Whitehead

 Emily Whitehead (born 11 December 2000) is an Australian artistic gymnast.
 At the 2018 Commonwealth Games, she won a bronze medal in the team event and on the vault.
-She represented Australia at the 2020 Summer Olympics and is a two-time Oceanic all-around champion (2021-22).
+She represented Australia at the 2020 and 2024 Olympic Games and is a two-time Oceanic all-around champion (2021-22).
 She is the 2015 Australian junior national all-around champion and a three-time national all-around medalist at the senior level (2018, 2021-22).
 She won a silver medal on the vault at the 2018 Melbourne World Cup.

 Personal life

 Whitehead was born in Mornington, a suburb of Melbourne, Victoria, and attended Mount Waverley Secondary College.
 She began gymnastics when she was four years old because her older sister was also a gymnast.

 Whitehead currently studies a Bachelor of Exercise and Sport Science at Deakin University.

 Career

 Junior

 Whitehead made her international debut at the 2014 City of Jesolo Trophy, helping the Australian team place fifth and finishing twenty-fourth in the all-around.
 Then at the 2014 Pacific Rim Championships, she finished fifth with the team and qualified for the floor exercise final where she finished eighth.
 Her final competition of the 2014 season was the Australian Championships held in Melbourne.
 She won a gold medal with the Victorian team and won the all-around silver medal behind teammate Alysha Djuric.
 She also won the gold medal on the balance beam and the bronze medal on the floor exercise, and she placed fifth on vault and fourth on uneven bars.

 Whitehead opened her 2015 season at the City of Jesolo Trophy placing fourth with the Australian team and in the uneven bars event final.
 Then at the Australian Championships, she won the all-around title in addition to the team, uneven bars, and floor exercise titles.
 She also won the silver medal on the balance beam behind Talia Folino and the bronze medal on the vault.
 The final meet of her junior career was the Junior Japan International held in Yokohama.
 She only competed on the uneven bars and did not advance into the event final.